luismsgomes/qtlm/doc/ReadMe.txt

 Environment Configuration

-The shell environment is configured by sourcing
+The shell environment is configured by adding the following line to your
-$QTLM_ROOT/conf/env/default.sh from your $HOME/.bashrc as follows:
+$HOME/.bashrc:

     source $HOME/code/qtlm/conf/env/default.sh